genpguides/genp-reddit-backup/redditgenpguides.md

 &amp;nbsp;

 **2. Choose which one you want: Monkrus Collection OR Individual App of choice from the Download links**

+&gt; ⚠️ AntiVirus may have blacklisted the site causing it to not "load / could not reach url", if you disabled AV should load normally.

 &gt; To translate the page to your language - on the top-right says "Translate with flags icons",